tranchikhang/ckhang/content/blog/2020/composition-over-inheritance.md

 ---

 ### Object-oriented programming - polymorphism
 "Polymorphism" means having many form.
-In OOP, polymorphism is one of the core concepts.
-It allows developer to perform a single action in different ways (explained in programming way: allow the object to decide which "form" of function/method to implement or run, by defining one interface and multiple implementations).
+In OOP, polymorphism is one of the core concepts. allows developer to perform a single action in different ways.
+Explained in programming way: polymorphism allows the object to decide which "form" of function/method to implement or run, by defining one interface and multiple implementations.

 The purpose of polymorphism is to enforce simplicity, making codes easy to extend and thus easily maintaining applications.